code-423n4/2022-09-tribe/README.md

 Under "SPONSORS ADD INFO HERE" heading below, include the following:

-- [ ] Create a PR to this repo with the below changes:
+- [x] Create a PR to this repo with the below changes:
-- [ ] Name of each contract and:
+- [x] Name of each contract and:
-  - [ ] source lines of code (excluding blank lines and comments) in each
+  - [x] source lines of code (excluding blank lines and comments) in each
-  - [ ] external contracts called in each
+  - [x] external contracts called in each
-  - [ ] libraries used in each
+  - [x] libraries used in each
-- [ ] Describe any novel or unique curve logic or mathematical models implemented in the contracts
+- [x] Describe any novel or unique curve logic or mathematical models implemented in the contracts
+- [x] Does the token conform to the ERC-20 standard?
+In what specific ways does it differ?
-- [ ] Describe anything else that adds any special logic that makes your approach unique
+- [x] Describe anything else that adds any special logic that makes your approach unique
 - [ ] Identify any areas of specific concern in reviewing the code
 - [x] Add all of the code to this repo that you want reviewed